 “Freedom is something that dies unless it’s used.” – Hunter S. Thompson

-- they have become targets for easy implementation of mass surveillance, which we believe will not help to better our societies but only contribute to reduce our freedom, and put us at the mercy of whoever has access to this tremendous power.
-And of course, this will result in self-imposed censorship, as is the case in autocratic regimes.
+- They have become targets for easy implementation of mass surveillance, which we believe will not help to better our societies but only contribute to reduce our freedom.
+It also puts us at the mercy of whoever has access to this tremendous power.
+And of course, this will result in self-imposed censorship, like in autocratic regimes (1984, anyone?).

 - they tend to trap users into their products by deliberately making them incompatible with others, violating standard protocols along the way (ex: XMPP chat protocol).